07 Oct 15

 - Safer and more controlled playing environment.

 - More enjoyable environment for their players with legitimate contest and continuity maintained.

-Upcoming Affiliate Referee courses are listed in the events on the Domestic Game homepage once confirmed, please revert to same to find out details of any upcoming Affiliate Referee courses.
+Upcoming Affiliate Referee courses are listed on the Domestic Game Events page once confirmed, please revert to same to find out details of any upcoming Affiliate Referee courses.
 These are free of charge and open to all school and club coaches.